 - Nausea or vomiting

-Recently, patients testing positive with the Delta variant of COVID reported experiencing symptoms often mistaken for allergies: sore throat, cough, headache, congestion.
-Lately, fewer patients are reporting loss of taste and smell than those infected with the virus variants circulating in our community last year.
-Please get tested for COVID-19 if you experience allergy-like symptoms.
+Recently, patients testing positive for COVID-19 reported experiencing symptoms often mistaken for allergies: sore throat, cough, headache, congestion.
+Please get tested if you experience allergy-like symptoms.

 Many of these symptoms are also symptoms of other viruses and medical conditions, so it is important to protect those around you until you receive test results that indicate if you have COVID-19.

 What if I develop symptoms that could be COVID-19?